willbraun/sorting-algorithms/README.md

-The purpose of this repo is to practice implementing various sorting algorithms.
+I created this repo to practice implementing various sorting algorithms.